6 minutes read.

 There are numerous carbon footprint calculators.
 Most of them will tell you how many tonnes of CO2 you emit and then try to get you to offset the amount – I wrote here why offsetting is a sticking plaster that doesn’t really address the long term problem: https://carbonwatchdog.org/offsetting/

 Climate change will not be sorted once and for all if only half of us are interested.
 If governments make it mandatory for everyone, they would be putting their nations on the straight and narrow path to zero emissions.
-We’ve had rationing before during wartime and now, faced with threats of a similar magnitude due to climate change, it’s time for it again.
+We’ve used rations before during wartime and now, faced with threats of a similar magnitude due to climate change, it’s time for it again.

 If voluntary regional or city-based carbon rationing schemes have great potential, then at a national scale, the possibilities are fantastic.
-With citizens driving the energy transition through the whole economy and demanding comprehensive CO2 emission reductions in all products and services, the targets and goals of the 2015 Paris Climate Agreement look achievable again.
+Using a carbon currency based on carbon rations, with citizens driving the energy transition through the whole economy and demanding comprehensive CO2 emission reductions in all products and services, the targets and goals of the 2015 Paris Climate Agreement look achievable again.

 We’ve put together a policy proposal called Total Carbon Rationing that shows how.